 Our process-driven studio here in downtown Toronto is staffed by practicing artists with top notch technical skills and an eye for the current trends in the art world.
-We produce prints using the newly designed Epson digital wide-format pigment printers.
-This technique is called giclée printing and is a museum-grade technique compared to the typical dye-based inks found in standard printers.
+We produce prints+ using the newly redesigned Epson digital wide-format pigment printers and Epson high resolution scanner.
+This technique we utilize in the studio is called giclée printing and is a museum-grade technique compared to the typical dye-based inks found in standard printers.

 We stand by our use of giclée.
 Due to recent advances in pigment ink technology, Epson’s giclée prints rival the lifespan of traditional silver halide/chromogenic prints/C-prints.